wmjae/cometbft/docs/references/architecture/tendermint-core/adr-056-light-client-amnesia-attacks.md

 }
 ```

-If the node is not required to submit any proof than it will simply broadcast the `PotentialAmnesiaEvidence`, stamp the height that it received the evidence and begin to wait out the trial period.
+If the node is not required to submit any proof then it will simply broadcast the `PotentialAmnesiaEvidence`, stamp the height that it received the evidence and begin to wait out the trial period.
 It will ignore other `PotentialAmnesiaEvidence` gossiped at the same height and round.

 If a node receives `AmnesiaEvidence` that contains a valid `ProofOfClockChange` it will add it to the evidence store and replace any PotentialAmnesiaEvidence of the same height and round.
 At this stage, an amnesia evidence with polc, it is ready to be submitted to the chin.
 If a node receives `AmnesiaEvidence` with an empty polc it will ignore it as each honest node will conduct their own trial period to be sure that time was given for any other honest nodes to respond.